 You’ve seen your dream kitchen in a design magazine or TV show.
-Maybe it’s got professional-grade, stainless steel appliances, a farmhouse sink and marble countertops — ideal for rolling out your pastry dough.
+Maybe it has professional-grade, stainless steel appliances, a farmhouse sink and marble countertops — ideal for rolling out your pastry dough.
 The designers may have knocked down a few walls and added space to convert a cramped, claustrophobic kitchen to one that’s open and accessible for entertaining.

 But if you’ve looked into the details on the cost of those makeovers, you know that a professional kitchen renovation isn’t cheap.